julot/sphinxcontrib-dd/README.rst

   If you knows how to do that,
   please let me know or add a pull request.

-Rationality
 Some of you may wondering why my database diagram end up like that.
 There are some reasons for this.

 First of all, I don't like ER Diagram.
 To me, the picture is so chaotic and the concept is too abstract.
 Not to mentions that you need a lof of space for the diagram.
 It also a little hard to see the connection to the database implementation.

 I always prefer database viewer like in Ms Access or PhpMyAdmin.
 But I don't quite like the usage of foreign keys to draw the relationship in them.
+That makes the relationship unnecessary complex.

-  In my case I simply want to know the relationship between table.
+In my case I simply want to know the relationship between tables.
+Because the foreign key already obvious to me.

 Data Dictionary